aburkov/Iskra/wiki/index.md

 \end{align}
 $$

 - **Section Navigation:** Jump directly to sections within your articles.
+Try it with the minimized menu on the lift.
 - **GitHub Integration:** Seamlessly fetch and update content from GitHub.
+You don't need to host articles or graphics on your server.
+Store and edit them in any public GitHub account.

 ### Image Embedding